FAQ

 Why does structured output retry or fail validation?

-Validation failures trigger retries with schema feedback (up to the configured retry limit).
+Structured output is validated against your schema.
+If validation fails, AbstractCore retries with feedback (up to the configured retry limit).
 Common fixes:

-• Tighten prompts (explicit allowed values and ranges)
+• tighten prompts (be explicit about allowed values and ranges)

 See Structured Output and Troubleshooting.